iinc/acc/README.md

 ![](images/N255LUZ.png?raw=true)

 Then we can try to detect the empty portion of the lane.
 We start out at the bottom center of the image and work our way up.
 The green dots represent the starting position in each row.
 The horizontal white lines extend out from the dot until they contact an edge.
 The edge intersections of the current row influce the starting position of the next row.
 This allows a curved road to be followed.
-The while lines extend to the top of the image or until they are blocked by an edge.
+The white lines continue to the top of the image or until they are blocked by an edge.

 ![](images/3SdwGub.png?raw=true)